jharsem/coursera/README.md

-# coursera
+# Coursera Data Science Course

-Files for the Coursera Data Science Course
+This repository contains files for the Coursera Data Science Course